Get to Know Hamamatsu

 Long ago, Kunma was a lively post town where two old travel routes crossed — the Akihasan-Horaiji Road and the Zenkoji-Okuyama Road.

-We’ll take a closer look at all the fun things you can enjoy at Kunma Suisha-no-Sato — from the local restaurant and gift shop to the hands-on workshop!
+We’ll take a closer look at all the fun things you can enjoy at Michi-no-Eki Kunma Suisha-no-Sato — from the local restaurant and gift shop to the hands-on workshop!

-What Is Kunma Suisha-no-Sato?
+What Is Michi-no-Eki Kunma Suisha-no-Sato?

-Kunma Suisha-no-Sato is a roadside station located in the northern mountain region of Hamamatsu, along the upper reaches of the Atago River.
+Michi-no-Eki Kunma Suisha-no-Sato is a roadside station located in the northern mountain region of Hamamatsu, along the upper reaches of the Atago River.

-Route 9 runs right through the heart of Kunma, and it’s along this road that you’ll find Kunma Suisha-no-Sato.
+Route 9 runs right through the heart of Kunma, and it’s along this road that you’ll find Michi-no-Eki Kunma Suisha-no-Sato.

-Kunma Suisha-no-Sato has three main spots to check out:
+Michi-no-Eki Kunma Suisha-no-Sato has three main spots to check out:

 • Kaasan’s Restaurant